Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 We’ll also discuss 3 types of complainers, how to identify a pattern in their complaints, and how to set boundaries with them.

-Last but not least, we’ll discuss how to involve the boss if you want to get serious about dealing with the complainer.
+Last, we’ll discuss how to involve the boss if you want to get serious about dealing with the complainer.

 3 Types of Complainers